-- Intervention: Community Health Workers were utilized to create a system of coordinated care in Delta, Montrose, Ouray, and San Miguel counties.
+- Intervention: Community Health Workers are utilized to create a system of coordinated care in Delta, Montrose, Ouray, and San Miguel counties.

-- Results: Over 1700 people were screened for diabetes and cardiovascular disease, with many at-risk patients lowering cholesterol levels and blood pressure after engaging with a Community Health Worker.
+- Results: As of 2018, 2,709 people have been screened for diabetes and cardiovascular disease, with many at-risk patients lowering cholesterol, blood pressure, and A1C levels after engaging with a Community Health Worker.

 - Need: To reduce the primary care provider shortage in rural Colorado.